iamrbn/Reddit-Widget/README.md

    - Module file has been added with parts of the original script for performance improvements
    - Last post lockscreen-widgets have been revised
+   - Error widgets have been revised
    - Also added last post homescreen-widgets (small, medium, large)
    - Removed some parts of the delete menu
+   - improved delete menu code
    - Some parts of the code that were not used have been removed
    - General code improvements
 </details>